 “Oregon is an inspiration.
 Whether you come to it, or are born to it, you become entranced by our state’s beauty, the opportunity she affords, and the independent spirit of her citizens.”Tom McCall

-Here at Premier Golf, we can offer expert advice and recommendations when it comes to creating your own golf vacation to Oregon.
+Premier Golf offer expert advice and recommendations to create your own custom golf package to Oregon.
 We can help you organize a trip across the Beaver State that’s unique to you, based on your own personal preferences.
-From the courses to play, the accommodations to recuperate in, to the many other activities to partake in, we can take the stress out of dreaming up your next golf trip.
+From the courses to play, the accommodations to relax in, to the many other activities to enjoy.
+We take the stress out of organizing your next golf trip.

 Oregon’s golf history dates back to 1892, when Gearhart Golf Links, one of the US’ first links courses and now the oldest continual course in the west, was established in the beautiful seaside town.

-Most golfers will naturally think of the world-acclaimed Bandon Dunes Golf Resort when discussing Oregon, but rest assured, there are many other quality courses to choose from on a golf trip around the Beaver State.
-There’s over 200, in fact, some of which have been designed by well-known course architects like David McLay Kidd, Bob Cupp and Arnold Palmer.
+Most golfers will naturally think of the world-acclaimed Bandon Dunes Golf Resort when discussing Oregon, but rest assured, there are many other quality courses to choose from on a golf trip in Oregon.
+Many of which have been designed by well-known course architects like David McLay Kidd, Bob Cupp and Arnold Palmer.

-A vacation to Oregon wouldn’t be complete without visiting some of its top attractions, including the awe-inspiring Crater Lake National Park in the south west, Cannon Beach in the north along the Pacific Coast, Devils Punchbowl on the central Oregon coast, and the variety of unique cities including Portland, Bend and Eugene, each with their own offering.
+An Oregon golf trip wouldn’t be complete without visiting some of its top attractions, including the awe-inspiring Crater Lake National Park in the south west, Cannon Beach in the north along the Pacific Coast, Devils Punchbowl on the central Oregon coast, and the variety of unique cities including Portland, Bend and Eugene, each with their own offering.

-After a day of testing your golfing abilities or seeing the sights, you’ll be pleased to hear that Oregon is home to a vast amount of highly rated eateries and breweries, all of which can help you to replenish and relax ahead of the next fun-filled day.
+After a day of testing your golfing abilities or seeing the sights, you’ll be pleased to hear that Oregon is home to a vast amount of highly rated eateries and breweries, all of which can help you to replenish and relax ahead of the next day of exploration.

 There are some truly exceptional golf courses situated across the state of Oregon and, when coupled with other intriguing activities, delicious food and drink, and luxurious accommodation, you’ve got a complete trip look forward to.